mohammadafshar06/monopoly-go-bot/README.md

 5. Install Python and pip.
 6. Install the required dependencies with `pip install -r requirements.txt`.
 7. Launch the bot using PowerShell with the `start.ps1` script.

+## Credits
+This project was minimally inspired by the work of lewisgibson, with independent enhancements and features added.